 At the core of these savings of time and money is a call for a more intuitive design approach — one that anticipates a user’s most pressing needs and then works to display the key information up front, offering a seamless experience from start to finish.

-Think about an issue in public transportation: multiple fares across separate transit providers in one city.
+Think about an issue in the public transportation industry: multiple fares across separate transit providers in one city.

 A simple way to eliminate this issue is to give “users” or those taking public transit a reloadable card where they can deposit money and install “terminals” across the city and within transport vehicles that accept a “tap” as fare from this card.

 This is, in effect, a design solution.
 And it’s one that has been adopted by a mass majority of users.